florianboergel/WEDDELL/README.md

 svn co http://forge.ipsl.jussieu.fr/nemo/svn/NEMO/trunk@10176

-The initial conditions and boundary data can be downloaded from JASMIN:

-*thredds server here

 NB This recipe has be written with the ARCHER HPC INTEL environment in mind.

-This configuration is currently being used to test the use of hybrid z-sigma coordinates under the ice-sheets (see [under_ice.py](https://github.com/jdha/nemo_utils) for more details.
+This configuration is currently being used to test the use of hybrid z-sigma coordinates under the ice-sheets more details to follow.

 ```
 # Change to some working directory of choice